 Unhealthy as a child, Joseph Pilates studied many kinds of self-improvement systems.
 He was inspired by the ancient Greek ideal of man perfected in development of body, mind and spirit.
 On his way to developing the Pilates Method, Joseph Pilates developed himself as a body builder, a wrestler, gymnast, boxer, skier and diver.

 After WWI, Joseph Pilates briefly returned to Germany where his reputation as a physical trainer/healer preceded him.
 In Germany, he worked briefly for the Hamburg Military Police in self-defense and physical training.
 In 1925, he was asked to train the German army.
-Instead, he packed his bags and took a boat to New York City.
+Instead, he packed his bags and took a boat to New York City in 1926.
 On the boat to America, Joseph met Clara who would become his partner in life.
 He went on to establish his studio in New York and Clara worked with him as he evolved the Pilates method of exercise, invented the Pilates exercise equipment, and of course, trained students.

 “10 sessions you feel a difference, 20 sessions you see a difference, 30 sessions you will have a new body.” – J.H.
 Pilates